glee38/glee38.github.io/_posts/2016-04-21-Meaningful-Code-Sinatra.md

 3. Your Projects
   +  View projects
     +  Can click on project to see:
-      +  Title
+      +  title
-      +  Description
+      +  description
-      +  Due date
+      +  due date
-      +  Current developers working on said project
+      +  current developers working on said project
     +  Manage your projects
     +  Delete your projects
     +  Projects due today, open, and closed